• Skip to primary navigation

 Discovering the Snowmen and Snowdogs

 These are all the snowmen and snowdogs that you can find on the trail.
-Don’t forget to take a photo and share online with #SnowmanandSnowdogNT.
+Don’t forget to take a photo and share it online with #SnowmanandSnowdogNT.
 I will be adding updates as I find more snowmen and snowdogs on the trail.

 Whitley Bay and Tynemouth